informalsystems/hermes/guide/src/commands/queries/channel.md

 FLAGS:
         --chain <CHAIN_ID>
-            identifier of the chain to query
+            Identifier of the chain to query

 OPTIONS:
         --verbose
-            enable verbose output, displaying the client and connection ids for each channel in the response
+            Enable verbose output, displaying the client and connection ids for each channel in the response
 ```